tavinus/cli-barcode/README.md

 The credits should go mostly to them, since this is a very simple script that uses what they have made.

 ## How to install
-The vendor folder is included since I want to be able to just download this package and install it.
+The vendor folder is included since I want to be able to just download this package and run it.

-You should download the zip or tarball and extract it / move it to where you want it to be instaled.
+You should download the zip or tar ball and put the cli-barcode folder where you want it to be installed.

 Then you can run:
 ```